 Place the first cake layer on a serving plate or on a cardboard cake circle.

 Spread about 1 cup of frosting on top of the cake layer.
 Add the second layer of cake and another cup of frosting.
 Top the cake with the third layer and frost the top and outside of the cake with the remaining frosting.
 Set the cake in the fridge and make the cinnamon drizzle, if using.

 Combine butter, Domino® Golden Sugar, cream, vanilla extract, and ground cinnamon in a small saucepan.
 Heat on low until sugar is melted, then turn heat to medium to bring to a boil.
 Boil for 1 minute, stirring, then remove from heat and immediately pour into a heat-proof glass bowl.

-Whisk in Domino® Confectioners Sugar and allow to cool just slightly and thicken.
-If your icing is too thin, add additional Domino® Confectioners Sugar until it’s the right consistency to drizzle it.
+Whisk in Domino® Powdered Sugar and allow to cool just slightly and thicken.
+If your icing is too thin, add additional Domino® Powdered Sugar until it’s the right consistency to drizzle it.
 If you find your icing to be too thick, just add a touch more water to thin it back out.
 It will be a little sticky/stringy, so it’s easier to work with in a squeeze bottle, but a spoon will work for dripping as well.
 If you'd like to test it before adding it to the cake, turn a glass cup upside down and drizzle some on bottom/side of the cup.
 If it drips how you'd like it to, it's ready.
 Keep in mind that the more it cools, the firmer it will get.
 You want it to be warm, but not too hot.

 Drizzle the cinnamon mixture around the outside of the cake.
 You can also fill in the center, if you like.